Student Scholars Day Poster Presentation Information

 How to construct a research poster: Computer Science

-These tips are for using the plotter.
-The plotter is located in the Copy Center in the basement of the Marketplace.
-The cost to use the plotter is $25.00 which covers the cost of one print.
+Students can print their posters using the plotter in the Copy Center located in the basement of the Marketplace.
+The cost of one print is $25.
 This cost must be paid by each presenter or faculty mentor (or the department).

-You may also be interested in the Digital Print Shop at GVSU.
+You may also be interested in the Digital Print Shop at GVSU for a fee.